aclemons/emailrelay/doc/reference.rst

     should contain lines that have four space-separated fields, starting with *server* in the first field; the second field is the password encoding (*plain* or *md5*), the third is the client user-id and the fourth is the password.
-The user-id is RFC-1891_ xtext encoded, and the password is either xtext encoded or generated by *emailrelay-passwd*.
-Alternatively, the username and password can be Base64 encoded if the second field is
+The user-id is RFC-1891_ xtext_ encoded, and the password is either xtext encoded or generated by *emailrelay-passwd*.
+Alternatively, the username and password can be Base64_ encoded if the second field is
     \ *plain:b*\ .
 A special value of *pam:* can be used for authentication using linux PAM_.

 *   --server-auth-config \<config\>

-    Configures the SMTP server authentication module using a semicolon-separated list of configuration items.
+    Configures the SMTP_ server authentication module using a semicolon-separated list of configuration items.
 Each item is a single-character key, followed by a colon and then a comma-separated list.
 A 'm' character introduces an ordered list of allowed authentication mechanisms and an 'x' introduces a list of mechanisms to deny.
-An 'a' list and a 'd' list can be used similarly to allow and deny mechanisms once the session is encrypted with TLS.
+An 'a' list and a 'd' list can be used similarly to allow and deny mechanisms once the session is encrypted with TLS_.
 In typical usage you might have an empty allow list for an unencrypted session and a single preferred mechanism once encrypted, *m:;a:plain*.

 *   --pop-auth \<file\> (-F)

-    Specifies a file containing valid POP account details.
-The file format is the same as for the SMTP server secrets file, ie. lines starting with *server*, with user-id and password in the third and fourth fields.
-A special value of *pam:* can be used for authentication using linux PAM.
+    Specifies a file containing valid POP_ account details.
+The file format is the same as for the SMTP_ server secrets file, ie. lines starting with *server*, with user-id and password in the third and fourth fields.
+A special value of *pam:* can be used for authentication using linux PAM_.

 TLS options